supermaxiste/EnvironmentalStressPolyploidEvolution/README.md

 This repository contains all the scripts associated to the paper:

-*Environmental stress contributes to diverging DNA methylation and expression response in early stages of polyploidy*, _Milosavljevic_ et al. (2023)
+*Convergence and divergence of DNA methylation and gene expression patterns in neopolyploid of Arabidopsis kamchatica*, _Milosavljevic_ et al. (2025)

 Each folder includes different stages and output of the analyses: